JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 ---

-1. Which of the following languages have you used regularly or frequently during the past year?Please select all that apply.
+1. Which of the following languages have you used regularly or frequently during the past year?
+Please select all that apply.
 - [ ] Julia
 - [ ] Python
 - [ ] Shell, Bash, PowerShell